 Nubra Valley to Pangong Lake via Wari La

-This route will take you over the mighty Wari La; probably one of the most difficult passes of Ladakh.
-Journey will be as mentioned below;
+This route will take you over the mighty Wari La, one of the most difficult passes of Ladakh.
+The journey will be as mentioned below;

-Total distance traveled will be close to 250 kilometers which may not sound much; but due to difficult roads and steep ascents, can very well take anywhere between 10-12 hours; depending upon your speed and breaks.
+The total distance traveled will be close to 250 kilometers which may not sound much.
+But due to difficult roads and steep ascents, it can very well take anywhere between 10-12 hours.

 There are a few important things you need to keep in mind while journeying via this route.
 First is the long travel time and an early start from Nubra valley.
-Second is that Wari La opens a bit late in the season.
+The second is that Wari La opens a bit late in the season.

-While the road across Khardung La remains open through out the year; same is not the case with Wari La.
+While the road across Khardung La remains open throughout the year; the same is not the case with Wari La.
 BRO clears this road sometime by late June or early July so please check the status of the road before you plan your itinerary.